thomasfosen/Marine-Aluminium-KBE-Project/README.md

 The mesh type chosen for this demonstration was TET10 for the simple reason that it's the most easy and flexible mesh yet capable to apply.
 A method for determining an appropriate mesh size was not developed.
 Instead a very simple algorithm based on the size of the node was used.
 The "lightning bolt" automatic mesh size function in NX was not available in the journal files.

 ### Simulation environment
-To keep things simple, the load cases for the node was reduced to only one force and one torque acting on a single beam similarly to what can be seen in figure 1.
+The geometry is simplified by using a sphere with six surfaces.
+To keep things simple, the load cases for the node was reduced to only one force and one torque acting on the node.
+We put a fixed constraint on the bottom surface, a vertical surface is exposed to a force and the top surface is exposed to a torque.

 ### Result extraction
 To extract the results, the "result measures" function in NX was used.
 This function was available through the NXOpen class "ResultMeasures" and allowed max values of any kind to be accessed through python code.
 Initially, the plan was to use either the OP2, or other result files to read through simulation results.
 However, after much digging it was suspected that NX is applying a form of post-processing in order to convert stress into for example von mises and max principal stresses, which would make sense.